-The Arizona Senate voted Monday to revive the major provisions of a medical pricing transparency bill that was vetoed by Gov. Jan Brewer just last week.
+The Arizona Senate voted Monday to revive the major provisions of a cost-effective medical billing company in NY as well as the pricing transparency bill that was vetoed by Gov. Jan Brewer just last week.

 Senate Bill 1115 by Republican Sen. Nancy Barto would have required health care providers to post prices for common medical procedures.
 Brewer said in a veto letter on Friday that it was overly broad and could lead to litigation and impair the state medical board’s ability to investigate medical billing abuses.
 She also said it should not apply to state, federal and tribal facilities.